Sam Mitchell (EastEnders): Teen elopement

 During her first stint in the soap, the character was involved in various high-profile storylines surrounding her teen elopement to Ricky Butcher (Sid Owen).
 Westbrook has said that within days of her first appearance, the interest in the character was "phenomenal": "The public couldn't get enough of the simmering relationship between Ricky and Sam and the show was inundated with calls from the press [...]
 [Sam and Ricky] were involved in a plotline about under-age sex, so the press swooped in on that."

 To the anger of her family, Sam persuaded Ricky to elope to Gretna Green in July 1991.
-The week's worth of episodes focusing on their marriage were filmed on-location and have been described by former EastEnders scriptwriter, Colin Brake, as a "farce-like chase round the country".
-Written by Debbie Cook, the storyline saw Ricky and Sam's families, including Sam's mother Peggy (Jo Warne; introduced specifically for this plotline) attempting to stop the couple getting married.
+The week's worth of episodes focusing on their marriage were filmed onlocation and have been described by former EastEnders scriptwriter Colin Brake as a "farce-like chase round the country".
+Written by Debbie Cook, the storyline saw Ricky and Sam's families, including Sam's mother, Peggy (Jo Warne; introduced specifically for this plotline), attempting to stop the couple from getting married.
 The storyline climaxed in a registry office wedding, but despite the Scottish setting, the recording of the episodes took place in Hertfordshire.
 Later in the month, Sam and Ricky had a more official "grand church blessing" with their families in attendance.
 The Butchers' blessing was screened in the same episode as the funeral of another character, Charlie Cotton.

 The marriage was portrayed as problematic, fraught with interference from their families, lack of money, and Ricky's jealousy of Sam's partying and modelling career, including a topless photo shoot.
 The serial made use of Sam's appearance in various storylines, including a "Miss Queen Vic" public house competition in an episode that aired in April 1992 – despite the Mitchell brothers attempts' to fix the competition, the honest winner was Sam.
 Written by Tony Jordan, Colin Brake describes it as one of 1992's most memorable episodes.
 However, off-screen Westbrook was battling with various problems in her personal life (including a highly publicised drug addiction), and in 1993 she left the soap, although she maintains that her addiction did not affect her work at this time.